MukundaKatta/beatcoach/README.md

-# beatcoach
+# BeatCoach

-Stub Python project.
-Described as an AI music production coach or beat-making assistant, but none of that functionality exists.
+AI music production coach and beat-making assistant for aspiring producers.

-## What's actually here
+## About

-A single class in `src/core.py` (Beatcoach) with placeholder methods that each return a fixed dictionary without doing any real work.
-There is no music analysis, no beat generation, no audio processing - just stubs.

-The project uses only Python standard library imports (time, logging, json, typing).
-No audio or music libraries are present.
+BeatCoach provides AI-powered guidance for music production and beat-making.
+It offers real-time feedback on compositions, suggests improvements to arrangements, helps with mixing techniques, and teaches production concepts - acting as a personal mentor for musicians at any skill level.

+## Tech Stack
+- Python
+- Audio processing libraries
+- LLM integration for coaching
+- Click/Typer (CLI)

 ## Status

-Scaffolding only.
-No working music coaching functionality exists.
+Active development - core architecture and project structure established.